-Many times in family law cases, we see situations where a woman becomes pregnant while still married.
-The husband by law, is presumed to be the biological father of the child.
-It complicates the divorce.
-If either the mother or her husband raise the issue with the trial court that the husband may not be the father, most courts will put the brakes on the divorce process, order a guardian ad litem be appointed for the baby and order DNA testing for all three.
+If either the mother or her husband raises the issue with the trial court that the husband may not be the father, most courts will put the brakes on the divorce process, order a guardian ad litem be appointed for the baby, and order DNA testing for all three parties to prove or deny paternity claims.
 Some courts even go one step further and order that the mother file a paternity action and have the real father adjudicated before the divorce can be completed.

-What about the person who impregnated the wife?
-Do they have rights?
+But what about the person who impregnated the wife – do they have rights?
 Can they be determined to be the father?
 If this is an intact family, and the mother and her husband want to raise the child on their own, do their rights outweigh the third party’s rights to have paternity established?
-Does the child have a a right to know who its’ real biological father is?
+Does the child have a right to know who its real biological father is?
+These are sensitive questions that require experienced legal representation and a compassionate approach to help clients make informed decisions about what happens next.

 sec.
 767.863 FIRST APPEARANCE, addresses this issue: